palewire/californiacivicdata.org/_posts/2014-09-24-hello-world.markdown

 Our inspiration: Raw data from CAL-ACCESS, the state of California’s campaign finance and lobbying activity database, is [being published online](http://www.sos.ca.gov/prd/cal-access/) for the first time.

-Our opportunity:A two-day summit sponsored by OpenNews last month where we sprinted on two new open-source tools we're ready to release today.
+Our opportunity: A two-day summit sponsored by OpenNews last month where we sprinted on two new open-source tools we're ready to release today.

 They are: